-The first of which started with the Basic “Tactical Narcotics Training” Class #1 which was held during the week of September 11-15th.
-The critiques provided by the 40 attendees were all positive and encouraging for the committee.
+March brings us the Basic “Tactical Narcotics Training” Class #2 which is being held during the week of March 11-15th.
 This is a specialized training program and is the only one of our seminars that has certain restrictions regarding registration, size limitations and attendance.
 This is also the only training that isn’t included in our “free training for NJNEOA members.”

-As you can see, the Training Committee, along with the Board of Directors have been busy during the summer months planning the best possible training program for the members of the NJNEOA.
+As you can see, the Training Committee, along with the Board of Directors have been busy during the planning the best possible training program for the members of the NJNEOA.
 So take advantage of the opportunities available to you as members and visit our Training/Events Calendar to register online.
 Even if you are not a member, you can still take advantage of the training for a minimal fee.